plumi/plumi.content/plumi/content/README.txt

     >>> browser.getLink('Add new').click()

-We select 'Plumi Video' and click the 'Add' button to get to the add form.
+We select 'PlumiVideo' and click the 'Add' button to get to the add form.

-    >>> browser.getControl('Plumi Video').click()
+    >>> browser.getControl('PlumiVideo').click()
     >>> browser.getControl(name='form.button.Add').click()
-    >>> 'Plumi Video' in browser.contents
+    >>> 'PlumiVideo' in browser.contents
     True

 Now we fill the form and submit it.

-    >>> browser.getControl(name='title').value = 'Plumi Video Sample'
+    >>> browser.getControl(name='title').value = 'PlumiVideo Sample'
     >>> browser.getControl('Save').click()
     >>> 'Changes saved' in browser.contents
     True

 Done!
-We added a new Plumi Video content item logged in as contributor.
+We added a new PlumiVideo content item logged in as contributor.

 Finally, let's login back as manager.